SamanKhalife/linux-Tutorial/Lpic 2/LPIC-2 Exam 202 Objectives.md

 portmapper

-Topic 210: Network Client Management
+## Topic 210: Network Client Management

-210.1 DHCP configuration (weight: 2)
+### 210.1 DHCP configuration

-Weight	2
+#### Weight	2

-Description	Candidates should be able to configure a DHCP server.
+#### Description	Candidates should be able to configure a DHCP server.
 This objective includes setting default and per client options, adding static hosts and BOOTP hosts.
 Also included is configuring a DHCP relay agent and maintaining the DHCP server.

 Key Knowledge Areas:

 DHCP configuration files, terms and utilities